HamidullahMuslih/k8s/README.md

 ## Introduction

 This repo holds the manifest files for the K8s (1.22) cluster.
 There are 6 manifest files such that when you apply it on the K8s cluster it will produce below diagram.
-Note: there is a high-quality version of this figure (K8s Daigram.pdf)
+Note: there is a high-quality version of this figure (K8s-Diagram.pdf)

 ![](https://i.imgur.com/kwbVMol.jpg)